arshpunia/Klasse/README.md

 # Klasse
-A program in Java which predicts your mark on the final exam and consequently in the course
+A small program written in Java which predicts your mark on a final exam, and consequently in the course, by calculating ratios of your past performance in relation to that of the class, and the class average on the exam.